haitiansintech/HaitiCityPortal/README.md

 Next.js 15 + TypeScript civic portal for reporting issues, exploring municipal data, and launching key resident services.

+## Architecture: Headless Multi-Tenant SaaS
+This project is a single codebase that serves multiple municipalities.
+Cities are resolved via subdomain (e.g. `jacmel.portal.ht`). content is isolated by `tenant_id`.

 ## Getting started

 1. Copy the environment template and configure your database and auth credentials: